Tuesday, September 28, 2010

 Focus on the glass again.

 Hey!
-The photos were so pretty, I couldn't bear to delete so many and these looked slightly different than the dozens of others that didn't make it. :P
+The photos were so pretty, I couldn't bear to delete so many and these looked slightly different than the dozens of others that didn't make the cut. :P

 Sinh To Thanh Long (Vietnamese Dragon Fruit Shake) 5